G-Core/product-documentation/documentation/reseller-support/manuals/block-activate-users-and-sellers.md

 ## What is the "Block" feature?

-The <a href="https://admin.gcore.top/" target="_blank">new admin panel's</a> "Block" feature allows you to block sellers, which is an effective tool for managing access to the admin portal and maintaining a secure and trustworthy community of consumers.
+The <a href="https://admin.gcore.top/" target="_blank">new Admin Portal's</a> "Block" feature allows you to block sellers, which is an effective tool for managing access to the Admin Portal and maintaining a secure and trustworthy community of consumers.

 <alert-element type="info" title="Info">

-All requests to the IAM API, including authorization tokens, password recovery, and activation requests, are prohibited.
+All requests to the Admin Portal API, including authorization tokens, password recovery, and activation requests, are prohibited.

 </alert-element>